 - When away from the desk, if performance with integrated graphics is good enough that you don’t require a laptop with onboard discrete graphics, using a laptop that only has integrated graphics should result in longer battery life.

-- It’s possible to plug in a different eGPU, such as when a newer one is released.
-This works around a limitation of laptops: Not being able to upgrade the built-in graphics.
+- You can plug in a different eGPU, such as when a newer one is released.
+This works around a classic limitation of laptops: Not being able to upgrade the built-in graphics.

 But an eGPU has disadvantages too: